jpegleg/dwarven-toolbox/README.md

 Alternately, if we want large numbers and don't need floats, we can use `greataxe`, `ballista`, `pile`, `crush`, and `trebuchet` which take BigInt values.

 The BigInt tools can do very large numbers, like up to ~ `3.079 x 10^22212093154093428519` it seems, which is much much larger than the max f64 (64-bit integer) of 18446744073709551615, aka (2^64)-1.
+Although the max length of command line arguments in the millions of digits long will get a "command line argument too long" error before we reach the BigInt max.

-Note that `saw`, `catapult`, and `crossbow` can input the longer math arguments, however can still run into issues with some output larger than 18446744073709551615.
+Note that `saw`, `catapult`, and `crossbow` can input the longer math arguments, however can also run into issues with some output larger than 18446744073709551615 as they use 64 bit integers.

 ```
 $ catapult 3243 33